-He can’t get out there in the yard with the sons or the grandsons and reenact the glory days.
+He can’t get out there in the yard with the sons and the grandsons and reenact the glory days.
 He can’t show them how to throw the kind of spiral that made him a star quarterback at Childersburg High School in 1970.
 And he can’t show them The Tackle.

 After Bill Newton blocked two punts in the final minutes of the 1972 Iron Bowl and ol’ David Langner ran them both in for touchdowns and Gardner Jett kicked the extra point, all Auburn had to do was hold off the Crimson Tide for one minute.
 Just stop Bama one more time.